junxit/us-congress-bills-115/metadata.md

 - 2018-11-09 — Placed on the Union Calendar, Calendar No. 793.
 - 2018-11-09 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 115-1014.
 - 2018-11-09 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 115-1014.
+- 2018-11-13 — Considered under suspension of the rules. (consideration: CR H9488-9491)
+- 2018-11-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6651.
+- 2018-11-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-11-13 — Mr. Royce (CA) moved to suspend the rules and pass the bill, as amended.
+- 2018-11-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H 9488)
+- 2018-11-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H 9488)
+- 2018-11-13 — The title of the measure was amended.
+Agreed to without objection.